issacdowling/selfhostedsmarthomeguide/README.md

 ```
 Wonderful.

-Now, we'll add this code to the end of our intentHandler, which says that - if we're not specifically told ***what***  we're stopping, we'll stop everything:
+Now, we'll add this code to the end of our intentHandler, which says that - if we're not specifically told ***what***  we're stopping - we'll stop everything:
 ```
 elif intent == "GenericStop":
   open(stopTimerSoundFilePath, "w")